-- 3. Concrete resource = the resource is specifically defined through its KDS URL; the K in the icon stands for KDS URL; - 4.
+- 1. No information provided = no parameter has been specified in the resource properties; - 2.
+Abstract resource = the resource is defined through constraints about its features, but it is not known a priori; the S in the icon stands for search, meaning that the resource has to be searched in the Grid; - 3. $Concrete\ resource =$ the resource is specifically defined through its KDS URL; the K in the icon stands for $KDS\ URL$; - 4.
 Location set = a location for the model has been specifically set (this status is pertinent to model nodes only).

-The run-time statuses (shown in Table II), useful during the workflow execution phase, are as follows:
+The run-time statuses (shown in Table II), useful during the workflow execution phase, are:

 - 1. Matching resource found = a concrete resource matching the metadata has been found; - 2.
-Running = the resource is being executed/managed; - 3.
-Resource not found = the system has not found a resource matching the metadata; - 4.
-Execution failed = some error has occurred during the management of the corresponding resource; - 5.
-Task completed successfully = the corresponding resource has successfully fulfilled its task.
+Running =the resource is being executed/managed. - 3.
+Resource not found = the system hasn't found a resource matching the metadata; - 4.
+Execution failed = some error has occurred during the management of the corresponding resource: - 5. $Task\ completed\ successfully =$ the corresponding resource has successfully fulfilled its task.

-Each resource may be in one of these run-time statuses only in a specific phase of the workflow execution: that is, status 1 and 2 only during the execution, status 3 and 4 during or after the execution, and status 5 only after the execution.
+Each resource may be in one of these run-time statuses only in a specific phase of the workflow execution: i.e. status 1 and 2 only during the execution, status 3 and 4 during or after the execution, status 5 only after the execution.